Abdelrhman-Hosny/image-tagging-tools/README.md

 ```

 Clearing score cache based on model's training date.
-This example will eliminate entry in score cache `score_cache.sqlite` if the model's training date is older than the training date of respsctive model in `./output/models` directory.
+The following example will eliminate entry in score cache `score_cache.sqlite` if the model's training date is older than the training date of respsctive model in `./output/models` directory.

 ```python